7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 We also get versioning for Linux with ssh, not just the Windows hostnames and builds, signing compliance and versions of services.
 Connecting the dot between clusters of network can hint at what overall design of the network has be shape by what is its expected use.
 ![](cme-init.png)

 A common step for CTF players is the Web application, but also APTs.
 Web application misconfigurations or exploits can exploited and then patched behind the attacker.
-Webshells then offer easy foothold back into the network if VPN key redistribution or signatures on malicious email and pretexts take time to make and utilize.
+Webshells then offer easy foothold back into the network if VPN key redistribution or signatures on malicious email and pretexts take time to make and utilise.
 ![](webroot.png)
 - Aimee Walker & Patrick Edwards.
 Developers with SeDebugPrivilege Rights as Malware Jake says are just SYSTEM (Administrator) they just do not not know it yet.
 These two individuals did not have pictures helpfully identifying even minor roles on the company.
 The exposure of minor roles so plainly makes the work to understand the internal relationships of whom communicates with whom very easy.
 So harvesting usernames from the http://10.200.116.13/october/index.php/demo/meettheteam which links to http://10.200.116.13/october/themes/demo/assets/images/, then all possible include potential employees whom may still have accounts or been misplaced in System Administrator utilizing soft-delete.
 These account could be revived
 ```bash